-- Disable (《始所) Image stabilization with Movie digital IS is disabled. - Enable ((\(\preside(\preside(\preside(\preside(\preside(\predict)))\)) Camera shake will be corrected.
-The image will be slightly magnified.
+- Disable (《始行) Image stabilization with Movie digital IS is disabled. - Enable ((﴿﴿)-()) Camera shake will be corrected.
+The image will be slightly magnified. - Enhanced ((((\\)) (Not displayed for still photos shooting)) Compared to when [Enable] is set, stronger camera shake can be corrected.
+The image will be more magnified.